cleburn/texas-housing-markets-2025/README.md

 This repository is part of my **AI Engineer Roadmap (Month 1 – Week 2)** and serves as a real-world exercise in **NumPy + Pandas fluency**, applied to authentic Zillow housing market data for Texas metros.

 The focus has now expanded beyond initial cleaning and visualization into **pandemic-period annotation, growth differentials, and forward forecasting**.
-Through this exploration, the project begins bridging the gap between *descriptive analytics* (what happened) and *predictive modeling* (what might happen next).
+This exploration bridges the gap between descriptive analytics (what happened) and predictive modeling (what’s likely ahead).

 Ultimately, this work contributes toward building a **Texas Housing Affordability Index**, integrating rent, income, and mortgage trends.